tadshi/rotos/Readme.md

 The project is a cargo workspace.
 It may not be a good practice to take the whole workspace a repo but anyway this is a toy project.

+## Build
+`cargo br` for target qemu-system-riscv64 virt machine.

+The project is always test on the newest nightly version of Rust.